Adamus7/RayDBG-Blog/source/_posts/2018-05-30-Host-your-Bot-in-Azure-Functions-Node-JS.md

 - Node.JS
 - Microsoft Bot Framework
 ---
 Microsoft released its serverless computing solution, [Azure Functions](https://azure.microsoft.com/en-us/services/functions/), for easily running small pieces of business logic, or functions, in the cloud.
 By leveraging Azure Functions, developers are able to build HTTP-based API endpoints accessible by a wide range of applications while no need to care about the platform or server configurations.
-Later year, Azure Bot Service got a new family member, Azure Function Bot, which is based on Azure Functions.
+Later, Azure Bot Service got a new family member, Azure Function Bot, which is based on Azure Functions.
 Prashant has published a [blog](https://azure.microsoft.com/en-us/blog/announcing-general-availability-of-azure-functions/) about how to create Function Bot with C#.
 But it seems that there is still some tricks to build and deploy your Function Bot with Node.JS.
 <!-- more -->
 *Note*: I assume you have worked on Web App Bot before or have basic knowledge about Microsoft Bot Framework and Azure Functions.